plasmodic/ecto/doc/source/overview/cells.rst

   Cell([Cell.type_name()], [param1=...],[param2=...])

-The first optional non-keyword argment is the cell's instance name.
-The instance name is useful for debug and graph display purposes.
-Each parameter that was declared by the cell may be initialized as a keyword argument.
-Other advanced keyword arguments may exist, that are defined by ecto, such as :ref:`strands`.

 .. sidebar:: When is configure called?

   Your cell is not actually allocated(constructed) until a call to process or right before